kirikamal/myxplor-code-text/README.md

 How to run the program

+Included in the folder example-data are three sample data files defining surveys:
---s  survey data file
+* --s sruver data file
---r  respones data file
+* --r response data file
-sample-data is a folder wher all the csv files are stored.
+* sample-data is a folder where all the csv files are stored

-Command
+### Command

 ruby run.rb --s sample-data/survey-1.csv --r sample-data/survey-1-responses.csv